idaholab/moose/docs/content/documentation/modules/level_set/example_circle.md

 to be assigned in the "variable" parameters as well as the two velocity variables in the "velocity_x" and "velocity_y" parameters.

-!input modules/level_set/examples/circle/circle_16.i block=Kernels label=False
+!listing modules/level_set/examples/circle/circle_16.i block=Kernels label=False

 ### Postprocessors
 In this example a single [Postprocessors](/Postprocessors/index.md) is defined.
 The  [LevelSetCFLCondition](level_set/LevelSetCFLCondition.md) is used to define the minimum timestep that should be used when executing the solve of this equation, as discussed in the following section.

-!input modules/level_set/examples/circle/circle_16.i block=Postprocessors label=False
+!listing modules/level_set/examples/circle/circle_16.i block=Postprocessors label=False

 ### Execution
 This example is a transient problem, hence the [Transient](framework/Transient.md) execution is used.
 The other